michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 	internal_pca.py -t Tutorial/md_01_noWAT.xtc -p Tutorial/complex.pdb -ag CA -ct psi

-Output files include 2D plot of first 3 PCs and scree plot.
-Which can be visualize using xmgrace as described earlier.
+Output files include 2D plot of first 3 PCs and scree plot, which can be visualized using xmgrace as described earlier.

 MDS (Multi-dimensional scaling) on a MD trajectory
 ----------------------------------------------------